 determinations and resulting actions.

-The respondent will also have the opportunity to be interviewed by and
+The respondent also has the opportunity to be interviewed by and

 present evidence to the inquiry and investigation committees, to review the

 draft inquiry and investigation reports, and to have the advice of counsel.

 and cooperating with the conduct of an inquiry or investigation.
 If the respondent is not found guilty of